 Coastal and marine ecosystems play a vital role in capturing the carbon that we emit.
 In fact, they capture and store more carbon per unit area than any ecosystem on land.
 They also provide essential habitat for plants and animals and can support sustainable jobs.
 Sadly, they are also some of the most threatened ecosystems on the planet.

 For every ETG traveller we buy 4 SeaTrees Tokens.

 SeaTrees invest in 3 projects in our destinations - in Cambodia, Myanmar and Indonesia.
 We’re particularly excited that within the boundaries of their project in Cambodia’s Southern Cardamom Forest is Four Rivers Floating Lodge, one of the properties in our exclusive hotel collection.
-Income from this lodge helps permanently protect the rainforest watershed, giving guests a key role in saving endangered ecosystems.
+Income from this lodge helps permanently protect the rainforest watershed, giving guests a key role in saving endangered ecosystems and providing sustainable livelihoods.

 We know ‘offsetting’ isn’t the answer to everything.
 But we also know that, done the right way, travel can be a great force for good.
 We’ve always worked hard to ensure that ETG trips have a positive impact on the people and places our travellers visit and this new partnership with Sea Trees gives us a chance to take that one step further.

 If you’d like to read more about our new partner, please visit the SeaTrees website.
 And if you’d like to find out about ways in which you can reduce your carbon footprint while you're on holiday, just get in touch with us.